khulnasoft-lab/design.khulnasoft.com/contents/components/date-time-format.md

 ### Adding timezone data

-Always use the local time based on the user's browser setting.
-In edge cases, such as in a chart, when different timezones are displayed together, then add timezone information at the end of date/time format.
+When multiple timezones are present, append the timezone information to the end of the date and time format.